iifl-logo

 1. Audit Committee

 The Audit Committee comprises of two Independent Directors namely, Shri Tapas Kumar Bhattacharya (Chairman) and Shri Debasish Ray and a Non Independent Director Shri Jagdish Prasad Mundra.
-The Committee met five times during the year.
+The Committee met six times during the year.

 2. Nomination & Remuneration Committee